 - Have a Yamaha dealer replace excessively worn tires.
 Besides being illegal, operating the motorcycle with excessively worn tires decreases riding stability and can lead to loss of control. - The replacement of all wheeland brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.

 - 1. Tire air valve

-- 2. Valve core
+- 2. Tire valve core

-- 3. Valve cap with seal
+- 3. Tire valve cap with seal

 Tire information

 This motorcycle is equipped with cast wheels and tubeless tires with valves.